Aparnarr/Pravega-release-notes/pravega-Operator-RN.md

 # Issues addressed in Pravega Operator version v0.2.1

-Below is a summary of the issues addressed in the [V0.2.1 release](https://github.com/pravega/pravega-operator/releases/tag/0.2.1) of Pravega.
+Below is a summary of the issues addressed in the Pravega Operator [V0.2.1 release](https://github.com/pravega/pravega-operator/releases/tag/0.2.1) and also the important issues addressed from v0.1.1.
 For full documentation of the release, a guide to [get started](https://github.com/pravega/pravega-operator/blob/master/README.md), and information about the project, see the [Pravega website](http://pravega.io) and [Pravega OPerator Github Repository](https://github.com/pravega/pravega-operator).

 The [documentation](https://github.com/pravega/pravega-operator/blob/master/README.md) for the most recent release can be found at Pravega website.

 ## New feature

 ## Bug Fixes

-[Issue 78:]() Clean up persistent volumes when deleting Pravega Cluster [#103]() [Issue 97:]() Update to operator SDK v0.2.0 [#105]() [Issue 82:]() Ability to scale Pravega Controller [#99]() [Issue 61:]() Support external connectivity [#77]() [Issue 95:]() Updated README.md [#95]()
+[Issue 78:]() Clean up persistent volumes when deleting Pravega Cluster [#103]()

+[Issue 97:]() Update to operator SDK v0.2.0 [#105]()

+[Issue 82:]() Ability to scale Pravega Controller [#99]()

+[Issue 61:]() Support external connectivity [#77]()

+[Issue 95:]() Updated README.md [#95]()

 [Issue 79:]() Ability to use non-default service accounts [#80]()